lkalajzic/shodo-course/sales_page_copy.md

 "I'm a software engineer.
 I spend 12 hours a day on computers.
 Shodo is the only thing that truly disconnects me.
 It's therapy without talking." — *James K., Austin*

 **"My terrible handwriting doesn't matter"**
 "I was worried my handwriting was too messy.
-Master Tanaka teaches you that 'messy' IS your style.
+Master Kaoru teaches you that 'messy' IS your style.
 Now I have three framed pieces in my apartment.
 People ask where I bought them." — *Lin M., Toronto*

 ---

 ## Section 12: FAQ

 **"I have terrible handwriting.
 Can I really do this?"**
 Yes.
 Shodo isn't about neat handwriting—it's about expression.
 Your "messy" strokes have personality that perfect ones don't.
-Master Tanaka teaches you to embrace your natural hand, not fight it.
+Master Kaoru teaches you to embrace your natural hand, not fight it.

 **"Do I need to buy expensive materials?"**
 No. The Materials Guide shows you exactly what to buy for ~$30 on Amazon.
 Or start with just a pen and paper (Bonus #2) and upgrade to a brush when you're ready.